matthewbradley22/CarT_2025/README.md

 2. <em>Split_donor_analysis.R</em>: The beginning of this script loads in the xgboost classifier used for ML labelling and labels CD4 and CD8 cells.
 To see the xgboost model creation look at <em>CD4CD8_classifier-copy.R</em>.
-May combine the classification from Splite_donor_analysis and add it to donor_analysis to reduce number of scripts.
+May combine the classification from Split_donor_analysis and add it to donor_analysis to reduce number of scripts.

 3. <em>cellPhaseAnalysis.R</em>: Uses data processed in donor_analysis.R to create cell phase plots in Fig. 2, as well as some other cell phase plots